-MUS 6564 Anatomy & Physiology of Voice Production
+OR MUS 6564 Anatomy & Physiology of Voice Production MUS 6569 Practicum in Comparative Voice Pedagogy Applied Voice Credits, 3 sem. hrs.

+OR

-MUS 6569 Practicum in Comparative Voice Pedagogy
+MUS 6527 Graduate Piano Pedagogy I

-Applied Voice Credits, 3 sem. hrs.

-^{}Approved content area tests and passing scores are determined by MDE, are subject to change pending MDE approval, and are listed at the State Dept of Education website, http://www.mde.k12.ms.us.

 MUS 6529 Group Piano Pedagogy

 MUS 6539 Practicum in Piano Pedagogy

 Applied Piano Credits, 3 sem hrs.

 Music Education (9 sem. hrs.)

-MUS 6501 Foundations in Music Education (required)

-Six semester hours elected from the following courses:

-MUS 6502 Advanced Methods & Materials for Teaching Instrumental Music at Junior High and Secondary Levels

-MUS 6503 Advanced Techniques & Materials for Elementary General Music Teachers

-MUS 6516 History of Music Education in the United States

-MUS 6518 Techniques of Conducting

-MUS 6524 Music in Early Childhood
+MUS 6501 Foundations in Music Education (required) Six semester hours elected from the following courses: MUS 6502 Advanced Methods & Materials for Teaching Instrumental Music at Junior High and Secondary Levels MUS 6503 Advanced Techniques & Materials for Elementary General Music Teachers MUS 6516 History of Music Education in the United States MUS 6518 Techniques of Conducting MUS 6524 Music in Early Childhood Total: 30 sem. hrs.

 Master of Music in Performance: Conducting, M.M.
 (30 sem. hrs.)
 The Master of Music in Conducting is designed for the student possessing an undergraduate degree in music who wishes to pursue advanced study in the area of choral conducting.
 Potential candidates should possess a basic knowledge of conducting and demonstrate sufficient physical coordination required for the profession.
 Candidates will prepare for professional employment in the area of choral conducting in school and church settings and to pursue a terminal degree in the field.
 Candidates explore the repertoire of choral literature from the early Renaissance to the present; choral methods are discussed in detail, including choral tone, textual understanding, rehearsal techniques, and programming; private instruction is given in conducting to refine pattern, gesture and score preparation, and study of vocal technique is furthered in a studio setting.
 Audition Requirement: An audition in both conducting and singing is required.
 The conducting audition may be held on-campus with one of the Mississippi College choral ensembles or via video recording using a choir conducted by the candidate.
 Video submissions must be a minimum of 10 minutes of rehearsal and/or performance utilizing a full-front camera angle.
 The vocal audition may be either on-campus or via video recording (see instructions for scheduling an on-campus audition).
 The vocal audition selections must include two solo songs from the art song, oratorio or opera literature, in contrasting styles.
 At least one of the pieces should be in a language other than English.
 Core (9 sem. hrs.)
+MUS 6530 Music Research and Writing Choose one of the following:

+MUS 6509 Projects in Applied Theory and Analysis

+MUS 6558 Schenkerian Analysis

+Choose one of the following:

+MUS 6555 History of American Music

+MUS 6514 Topics in Music History I

+MUS 6515 Topics in Music History II

+MUS 6556 Comparative Arts

 Literature and Performance Practice (4 sem. hrs.)

 Choose two of the following:

 MUS 6513 Choral Literature and Performance Practices (1450-1750)

 MUS 6520 Choral Literature and Performance Practices (1750-1900)

 MUS 6551 Choral Literature and Performance Practices (1900-)

 Conducting Techniques (6 sem. hrs.)

 MUS 6518 Techniques of Conducting

 MUS 6519 Seminar in Conducting

+Performance (6 sem. hrs.)

 MUS 6552 Applied Conducting

 MUS 6531 Applied Voice

 Ensemble (2 sem hrs. from the following):

 MUS 6584 Choctaw Chorus

 MUS 6597 Singers

 Graduate Recital (3 sem. hrs.)

+Choose one of the following: